coveo/source.coveo.com/_posts/2017-01-03-applying-site-search-best-practices-using-sitecore-part2.md

 </script>
 ```

-So now your result-template class can be use to route your custom templates:
+Now your result-template class can be used to route your custom templates:

 ```js
 <script class="result-template" type="text/underscore">